cs50nestm/cs50labs/bubblesort_python/README.md

 ![Bubble_Sort](https://raw.githubusercontent.com/cs50nestm/cs50labs/2019/bubblesort/bubble_sort.gif)

-We see that, after our first pass through the array, the numbers are not completed sorted, but the largest number, 6, is at the end.
+We see that, after our first pass through the list, the numbers are not completed sorted, but the largest number, 6, is at the end.
 Since we start swapping from left to right, the largest number will always end up at the end.

 {% next %}